-MQTT broker and Bluetooth (LE) MQTT gateway, that is for the messages transportation between camper's sensors and actuators, is extremely lightweight and can be deployed on any single-board computer that in the camper's network.
-This can be computer works for Camper assistant itself, or be computer works for a video recorder and streamer (USB camera), for the camper's NAS, etc. What important is to set a static IP for this computer in the camper's network, and to make this computer not sleep, not hibernate.
+MQTT broker, that is for the small messages transportation between camper's sensors and actuators, is extremely lightweight and can be deployed on any single-board computer that is in the camper's network.
+What is important is to set a static IP for this computer in the camper's network, and to make this computer not sleep, not hibernate.

 apt-get install mosquitto